Ménil-Froger

 Ménil-Froger (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Le Brûle,La Croix Fanchon, La Bessière and Ménil-Froger.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

-The commune has two rivers, The Dieuge and The Ure flowing through its borders, plus a stream, The Bouillonnay.
+The commune has two rivers, Dieuge and Ure flowing through its borders, plus a stream, The Bouillonnay.

 Places of interest

 National heritage sites

 Logis de Ménil-Froger a 15th century manor house that was listed as a Monument historique in 2000.